Terminating the while loop

 The problem with these criteria is that IR can stagnate, especially for ill-conditioned problems, before the termination criterion is attained.
 We detect stagnation by looking for a unacceptable decrease (or increase) in the residual norm.
 So we will also terminate the iteration if

-\[\| r_{new} \| \ge r_{max} \| r_{old} \|\]
+\[\| r_{new} \| \ge R_{max} \| r_{old} \|\]

 I am still playing with the termination criteria and the iteration counts and timings could grow or shrink as I do that.

-mutable struct TERM
+struct TERM

 Cr::Real